20 Napoleon Quotes From Animal Farm With Page Numbers

 Why does Napoleon hate Snowball?

-Napoleon also believed that Snowball was responsible for the windmill’s destruction and used this as an excuse to execute any animals loyal to Snowball.
+Napoleon also believes that Snowball is responsible for the windmill’s destruction and uses this as an excuse to execute any animals loyal to Snowball.

 How did Napoleon manipulate the animals in Animal Farm?